 The number of control standards and frameworks organizations must comply with is rapidly growing.
 As regulating bodies continually update frameworks to address new threats and attack vectors, the day-to-day maintenance of compliance management and use of disparate continuous compliance tools can and will overburden your security team.
 Teams often pore over mountains of spreadsheets to determine compliance and work with dated data.
 Neither of these situations will prepare your organization for an eventual cyber threat because these are both reactive approaches to risk and compliance.

-On the other hand, proactive risk management includes regular assessments of risk and security, allowing security teams to flag potential threats and vulnerabilities.
+On the other hand, proactive risk management includes regular risk and security assessments, allowing security teams to flag potential threats and vulnerabilities.
 This approach to risk management ensures business continuity and a real-time understanding of an organization’s security posture.

 One of the standout advantages of a proactive strategy is that it reduces the overall risk exposure of the enterprise and shrinks cybersecurity expenses in the long run.
 With a proactive approach, companies can mitigate threats before they grow into full-scale attacks - saving the business from downtime, data loss, and the cost of attack damages.
 By reducing the number of threats, your response team will be better prepared to address full-scale attacks adequately.

-A proactive approach necessitates a continuous assessment of security controls, compliance, and risk management.
-The purpose of this approach centers on regulatory compliance as a core part of daily security operations, not just for the yearly audit (which we know is already out of date).
+A proactive approach necessitates continuously assessing security controls, compliance, and risk management.
+The purpose of this approach centers on regulatory compliance as a core part of daily security operations, not just for the yearly audit (which we know needs to be updated).
 A continual compliance strategy centers your relevant frameworks and regulations as a core guiding structure for daily security and overall business operations.

 With a cyber landscape that is constantly in flux due to a changing regulatory and threat environment, continuous assessments of your risk operations and improvements will help your organization better defend itself against cyber threats and vulnerabilities.
 Real-time insights will enable your company to be better informed, enabling your executive team to make cyber and risk-informed decisions and propel business growth.
 But, how can organizations take on operations that require continuous attention?
 How can teams continuously assess and process risk environments and compliance changes?